Governors at Bradfield Dungworth

-Including Mr. Mitchell (the Head teacher) there are eight governors, who come from a variety of walks of life.
+Including Mr. Mitchell (the Head teacher) there are nine governors, who come from a variety of walks of life.
 Photographs of us are displayed in the school entrance.

 We meet, as a full group, at least once each term and, more regularly, within specialist groups.
 Governors are one of the largest volunteer groups in the country and have an important part in raising school standards.
 The role of the governing board is key to the effectiveness of the school.